Virginia Board of Nursing Review – July 8, 2021

 General anesthesia means a drug induced loss of consciousness during which patients are not arousable, even by painful stimulation.
 The ability to independently maintain ventilator function is often impaired.
 Patients often require assistance in maintaining a patent airway, and positive pressure ventilation may be required because of depressed spontaneous ventilation or drug-induced depression of neuromuscular function.
 Cardiovascular function may be impaired.

-It is important to first identify the purpose and level intended, with the acknowledgement that individuals react differently to sedation, so the practitioner must be prepared to handle a deeper level of sedation than intended.
-If the purpose is to achieve a level of deep sedation or anesthesia, there must be a qualified physician or certified registered nurse anesthetist involved.
+It is important to first identify the purpose and level of sedation/anesthesia intended, with the acknowledgement that individuals react differently to sedation, so the registered nurse must be prepared to handle a deeper level of sedation.

 Education and Training